Browser Access Authentication Bypass for URIs

 Configure Authentication Bypass URIs

-- Go to Settings > Security Cloud Platform > App Definitions and select the Private Apps tab.
+1. Go to Settings > Security Cloud Platform > App Definitions and select the Private Apps tab.

 Note that this capability is supported for HTTP and HTTPS protocols only.

-- Enable Bypass authentication for specific URIs, and enter the URIs to bypass.
+3. Enable Bypass authentication for specific URIs, and enter the URIs to bypass.

-For example:
+For example: /rest/v1/system/subsystems/management_module

-- Up to 20 URIs per app definition are supported.
+• Up to 20 URIs per App Definition are supported.

-- Regular Expressions are not supported.
+• Regular Expressions are not supported.
 Also, a null URI (like “/”) is not supported.

-- As a security measure, Netskope requires an HTTP request header for the URI that would bypass authentication.
-The HTTP request header has a fixed key,
+4. As a security measure, Netskope expects an additional HTTP request header to be included for URIs that require authentication bypass.
+The HTTP request header has a fixed key, X-NSKP-URIBYPASS, and the expected value needs to be configured as shown in the example below.

 Validate the URI Auth Bypass